Leo4j/Invoke-ADEnum/README.md

 SWITCHES:

-`-TargetsOnly`                    Show only Target Domains
+`-TargetsOnly`                    Show Target Domains Only (Stay in scope) - Will not create a Report

 `-NoServers`                      Do not enumerate for Servers